lidofinance/docs/docs/integrations/wallets.md

 ### Adding a banner

 You can add a banner to your website that redirects the user to Lido Staking Widget using your referral link.
-We have [several SVG banners](https://github.com/lidofinance/referral-program-integration-examples/tree/main/banners) for you choose from.
+We have [several SVG banners](https://github.com/lidofinance/referral-program-integration-examples/tree/main/banners) for you to choose from.

 Example code,
 ```html